The Resistance Cover Art

 “How is she?”
 Michael asked.

-“Stable,” Dr. Kapoor replied, checking her vitals.
+“Stable,” Dr. Kapoor replied, checking vitals.
 “The interface is deeply integrated, but her immune system’s rejection gives us a unique opportunity to study the process.”

 Sarah’s eyes fluttered open, clearer than they’d been since the rescue.